satchpx/eks-workshop/content/055_scaling_karpenter/install_karpenter.md

 We will use helm to deploy Karpenter to the cluster.

-{{% notice info %}}
-We will install Karpenter v0.4.3 which is compatible with Kubernetes 1.19 used in this workshop.
-Karpenter v0.5.x only supports Kubernetes 1.2x and therefore you would need to upgrade your cluster to Kubernetes 1.2x.
-{{% /notice %}}

 ```bash
 export KARPENTER_IAM_ROLE_ARN="arn:aws:iam::${ACCOUNT_ID}:role/${CLUSTER_NAME}-karpenter"
 export CLUSTER_ENDPOINT="$(aws eks describe-cluster --name ${CLUSTER_NAME} --query "cluster.endpoint" --output text)"